waitheramwaurar/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories: counts the number of directories and subdirectories in current directory
 12-newest_files: displaye the 10 newest files in the current directory
 13-unique: takes a list of words as input and prints only the words that appear exactly once
+14-findthatword: displays lines containing the pattern "root" from the file /etc/passwd